Infection prevention and control

 - Using antibiotics carefully to minimise the spread of resistant strains and reduce the risk of patients contracting C. difficile infection.

-Information on national guidance and surveillance programmes from Public Health England can be found here.
+- Healthcare associated infections: guidance, data and analysis - information on national guidance and surveillance programmes from Public Health England

-Information on food hygiene: How to prepare and cook food safely
+- How to prepare and cook food safely - information from the NHS on food hygiene